cardea-mcp/gaia-mcp-servers/gaia-tidb/README.md

 cargo build --package gaia-tidb-mcp-client --release
 ```

+> [!NOTE]
+> The mcp client is ONLY used for verifying and demonstrating mcp servers.

+> [!IMPORTANT]
+>
-**Note** that, before running the mcp server, you need to start the TiDB Cloud server.
+> Before running the mcp server, you need to start the TiDB Cloud server.

 Now, let's start the mcp server by running the following command: